hplgit/MAlley-slide-templates/README.md

  * easy to generate slides from existing papers and books
  * easy to change notation, terms, etc. in a large set of slides

-For at least two decades, [LaTeX/Beamer](http://en.wikipedia.org/wiki/Beamer_(LaTeX)) has been a dominating tool for writing slides with mathematics and computer code.
-Recently, LaTeX/Beamer has experienced considerable competition from [reveal.js](http://lab.hakim.se/reveal-js/#/) and to some extent [deck.js](http://imakewebthings.com/deck.js/).
-Both these tools are based on modern HTML5 and CSS technology and combine in some way the strength for mathematics and computer code from LaTeX/Beamer with the visual appearance of PowerPoint, Keynote, and Google Presenter.
+For at least two decades, [LaTeX Beamer](http://en.wikipedia.org/wiki/Beamer_(LaTeX)) has been a dominating tool for writing slides with mathematics and computer code.
+Recently, LaTeX Beamer has experienced considerable competition from [reveal.js](http://lab.hakim.se/reveal-js/#/) and to some extent [deck.js](http://imakewebthings.com/deck.js/).
+Both these tools are based on modern HTML5 and CSS technology and combine in some way the strength for mathematics and computer code from LaTeX Beamer with the visual appearance of PowerPoint, Keynote, OpenOffice/LibreOffice, and Google Presenter.
-Especially in more mathematically or computer science oriented communities, there is significant use of LaTeX/Beamer and reveal.js, with the Markdown-based [Remark](http://remarkjs.com/#1) tool as a new interesting alternative coming up (Markdown-based tools are gaining increasing popularity in general).
+Especially in more mathematically or computer science oriented communities, there is significant use of LaTeX Beamer and reveal.js, with the Markdown-based [Remark](http://remarkjs.com/#1) tool as a new interesting alternative coming up (Markdown-based tools are gaining increasing popularity in general).

-#### Remark
+*Remark about markup-based slides in this repository.*

-The HTML, reveal.js, deck.js, Remark, and LaTeX/Beamer slides in this repository were all *automatically generated* from [slides in DocOnce format](https://github.com/hplgit/MAlley-slide-templates/blob/master/doconce/AE_presentation_template.do.txt).
-So to write LaTeX/Beamer slides, one can either write directly in LaTeX markup, or one can write in [DocOnce markup](http://hplgit.github.io/doconce/doc/pub/slides/index.html) and automatically translate to LaTeX/Beamer.
-The advantage of writing on DocOnce is that one can easily generate reveal.js, deck.js, Remark, and plain HTML slides as well.
+The HTML, reveal.js, deck.js, Remark, and LaTeX Beamer slides in this repository were all *automatically generated* from [slides in DocOnce format](https://github.com/hplgit/MAlley-slide-templates/blob/master/doconce/AE_presentation_template.do.txt).
+So to write LaTeX Beamer slides, one can either write directly in LaTeX markup, or one can write in [DocOnce markup](http://hplgit.github.io/doconce/doc/pub/slides/index.html) and automatically translate to LaTeX Beamer.
+The advantage of writing in DocOnce is that one can easily generate reveal.js, deck.js, Remark, and plain HTML slides as well.
 That feature gives you the possibility to use Beamer for live presentations, but publish the talk online in (e.g.)